April 2022 – March 2027

 Review of Accessibility Plan

 SCIO’s Accessibility Plan will be reviewed annually and updated as required based on new information, with updates occurring no less than every 5 years.
-The current updated plan covers a 5 year period, to align with our strategic plan.
+The current updated plan covers the 5 year period from 2022 – 2027.

 Communication of Accessibility Plan